robrich/angular-tutorial/src/chapters/chapter12-bonus-todo-features.md

 ### Overview

+Right now the Todo UI is fully functional but there is some nice usability things that could be immplemented.

+* The todo list is sorted by when it was created, it would be much nicer to sort alphabetically and by completion status.
+* There is no way to see a count of how many items you have open.
+The form also
+* The add form is not cleared out on successful save

 ### Goals

 * Show how to implement additional usability features such as running open item count, sorting in the UI and resetting the form.